hyosung11/Launch-School/Courses/JS109/questions.md

 speak();
 ```

-My Answer
-This program logs "Bark" to the console.
+This program logs "Bark" to the console and demonstrates variable shadowing and that the a function invoked without a required argument .
 On line 18, the global variable `animal` is declared and initialized to the string "dog".
 On line 20, the function `speak` is declared with the parameter `animal`.
 This `animal` variable shadows the global `animal` variable on line 18 making the global variable inaccessible inside the function `speak`.
 When `speak` is invoked on line 28, it doesn't pass an argument.
 Instead of throwing an error, JavaScript defaults this argument's value to `undefined`.
 In the `if` statement `animal`'s value is evaluated as `undefined` and the `console.log("Bark")` method executes and logs "Bark".

 * variable shadowing
 * function without required argument in js takes the value `undefined`